 XTRABYTES Can Resolve Industry Challenges

 As a blockchain development platform, XTRABYTES’ code-agnostic nature may be help foster healthcare innovation.
 This is especially true for healthcare developers intent on deploying a blockchain in the programming language of their choice.
 That’s because the XTRABYTES platform enables developers to create DApps (decentralized applications) in any language and deploy them on the XBY network.
 Their blockchain can then interact with the DApp they have deployed.
-They may even elect to store their DApps data in XTRABYTES’ X-VAULT, a decentralized cloud storage module.
+They may even elect to store their DApps data in XTRABYTES’ X-VAULT.
+Find out more about the decentralized cloud storage module.
+Those interested in this might become ahead of the curve in a major way.

 For any industry that values data security, the XTRABYTES network is even more appealing.
 Their blockchain does not rely on untrusted, randomly selected peer-to-peer network nodes to sign and create transaction blocks.
 Instead, they rely on a trusted STATIC nodes network to achieve consensus to move transactions forward.
 Ultimately, it’s these trusted STATIC nodes that validate and sign-off on every transaction.